KevinMarquette/kevinmarquette.github.io/_posts/2017-07-31-Powershell-regex-regular-expression.md

     Please provide a valid SSN (ex 123-45-5678)

 It may complicate our parameter, but it is much easier for our users to understand.

+## Validators on variables

+We mostly think of validators as part of an advanced function but the reality is that they apply to the variable and can be used outside of an advanced function.

+    PS> [ValidatePattern('\d\d\d-\d\d-\d\d\d\d')]
+    PS> [string]$SSN = '123-45-6789'

+    PS> $SSN = "I don't know"

+    The variable cannot be validated because the value `I don't know` is not a valid value for the SSN variable.

+I can't say that I realy ever do this, but this would be a good trick to know.

 # $Matches